arnavwinner/AI_Project/README.md

 ## Codebase
 ### Game Environment
-It consists of a puck and a bar with puck moving towards bar at constant horizontal speed.
-Both of them are controlled by separate agents.
-The goal of puck is to move past bar and reach final line while the goal of bar is to catch puck before it can reach the final line.
+It comprises a puck and a bar, with the puck moving horizontally at a consistent speed towards the bar.
+Each entity is independently controlled by its respective agent.
+The objective for the puck is to surpass the bar and reach the final line, while the bar aims to intercept the puck before it reaches the final line.

-The environment has been developed using OpenAI Gym library which accepts two action parameters corresponding to puck and bar, and moves the game by one time step giving output a tuple of state, reward, completion state and extra information object.
+The environment is constructed using the OpenAI Gym library, where two action parameters corresponding to the puck and bar are accepted.
+The game progresses by one time step, producing a tuple output of state, reward, completion state, and an additional information object.
 [Back to TOC](#table-of-contents)

 ### Agents
 - `lib-agents`: It features trivial, value based and policy based algorithms including `smurve`, `DQN`, `TD3`, `PPO` and `DDPG`.